 It is well-known that there are many organizations around the world that are doing Africa-related work.

 In the Denver metro area alone, Africa events never stop happening.
-There is an uncountable number of organizations and individuals doing Africa work here.
-New non-profits devoted to Africa work is growing, by the leaps and bounds.
+There is an uncountable number of organizations and individuals doing African work here.
+New non-profits devoted to Africa work are growing, by leaps and bounds.
 I am a witness to this phenomenon.

 Earlier this year I wrote a blog post titled, ‘The idea that Africa is booming is hot and sexy.’
 The point in the post is that there is a new and interesting trend that is sweeping across the world–this unprecedented phenomenon that Africa’s time has finally come.
 And everyone is writing or talking about it.
 Others want to start their own Africa organization and do something, whatever that may be.
 This is good news.
 Let a thousand African flowers bloom!